Jill Kortleve

-Jill Megan Kortleve (born 5 November 1988) is a Dutch fashion model.
-She is known for being an exclusive face in Alexander McQueen's Spring/Summer 2019 show.
-She is best known for her work with Chanel.
+Jill Megan Kortleve (born 5 November 1993) is a Dutch model.
+She is known for being an exclusive face in Alexander McQueen's Spring/Summer 2019 show and for her work with Chanel.
+She garnered media attention for being one of the few plus-size models to walk Chanel's runway shows.

 Career

-Kortleve was born and raised in the Netherlands and is of Dutch, Indonesian and Indian descent.
-Her father, Jan Willem Kortleve, is Dutch, while her mother, Chequita Lachmann, is Surinamese and is of Indonesian and Indian descent.
+Kortleve was born and raised in the Netherlands and is of Dutch, Surinamese, Indonesian, and Indian descent.
 She was originally discovered as a model by her best friend, who founded the agency The Movement Models in Amsterdam.
 In 2020, she walked the Chanel runway during Paris Fashion Week; she was the first plus-size model to do so since 2010, when Crystal Renn modeled for the company.
 She has also walked for Alexander McQueen, Michael Kors, Fendi, Jacquemus, Valentino, Mugler, Rag & Bone, Prabal Gurung, Simone Rocha, and Kate Spade.